 Just be careful not to apply too much skin smoothing or eye clarity.
 This way your picture will lose its naturality.

-Once you are done with all your edits, just tap on the export tab to save the picture.
+Once you are done with all your edits, just tap on the Export tab to save the picture.
 If you hit the “Export” button it will save the picture in its default folder and “Export As” will give you an option to save the picture wherever you want.

-These are the basic editing techniques that the beginners can use to achieve their desired results.
+These are the basic editing techniques that beginners can use to achieve their desired results.
 Snapseed is a very powerful tool that even professional photographers use for editing.
-So to have a complete grasp over this tool is almost impossible unless you are a pro.
+So to have a complete grasp of this tool is almost impossible unless you are a pro.
 However, we have tried to cover the basics of Snapseed which you can practice on to get the most out of your mobile photography edits.